PdCure.org

 Problem:

-At its root, Parkinson's disease is caused initially by neurotoxins which interfere with the ability of a neuron to recycle a protein called alpha-synuclein found within its cell walls (intracellular).
-Alpha-synuclein can be found outside the cell walls of the neuron (extracellular), but this will not inhibit a neuron from signalling.
-The failure of a neuron to recycle alpha-synuclein leads to alpha-synuclein aggregation causing a disruption in signaling and the symptoms of Parkinson's.
+At its root, Parkinson's disease is often caused initially by neurotoxins which interfere with the ability of a neuron to recycle a protein called alpha-synuclein found within its cell walls (intracellular).
+Alpha-synuclein protein can be found outside the cell walls of the neuron (extracellular), but this will not inhibit a neuron from signalling.
+The failure of a neuron to recycle alpha-synuclein protein leads to alpha-synuclein aggregation causing a disruption in signaling and the symptoms of Parkinson's.

 lewy body